Community mental health teams

 More serious acute schizophrenic episodes may require admission to a psychiatric ward at a hospital or clinic.
 You can admit yourself voluntarily to hospital if your psychiatrist agrees it is necessary.

-People can also be compulsorily detained at a hospital under the Mental Health Act (2007), but this is rare.
+People can also be compulsorily detained at a hospital under the Mental Health (Scotland) Act 2015.
 It is only possible for someone to be compulsorily detained at a hospital if they have a severe mental disorder, such as schizophrenia, and if detention is necessary: